sbseltzer/kioku-srs/MODEL.md

 If a bad maintainer causes a change to field IDs, or worse - sides, that could cause all sorts of unexpected problems for users, since now all of their notes would need to change.

-Decks are dependent on Note Templates, and in very specialized cases on Addons.
+Decks are dependent on Note Templates, and in very specialized cases Addons.

-Sharing decks, note types, notes, and addons is desirable.
-In what way, though?
-There are many use-cases that become available with Git, and many ways to go about it.

-With Addons, there's a strong analogy to submodules, but some people may prefer to modify them and keep them versioned in their own history.

-Decks are the trickiest.

 ## Security